pradeep3sep/interviewquestion/README nextjs.md

 ### Middleware.js

 - It is added at root level in repo, not inside the app/pages folder
+- Middleware executes before routes are rendered.
+It's particularly useful for implementing custom server-side logic like authentication, logging, or handling redirects.
 - It has NextRequest and NextResponse, both have attached many method on it like